jhpyle/docassemble/_docs/functions.md

 The [`get_user_list()`] function returns a list of registered users on the server.
 If the optional keyword parameter `include_inactive` is set to `True`, then any inactive users are included in the results;
 otherwise they are excluded.

-Privileges of `admin` or `advocate` are required to use this function.
+In order to use this function, the user must have privileges of `admin`, `advocate`, or a custom privilege with the `access_user_info` [permission].

 The function returns a two-item tuple.
 The first item in the tuple is a [Python list] of [Python dictionaries], where each dictionary has